 People often think I have high EQ as a super friendly dude.
 For example, I had a great first day in Quito meeting some folks who work at the Basilica.
 We ended up going for drinks and spent more than four hours hanging out!

 I then returned the following day (yesterday), accepting the store owner’s chess challenge and hospitality: beer + colada morada + great views.

 However, I have a lot of weird blocks when it comes to romance, and I’m far less experienced at it than friendship, acquaintance-making, or chess… For the longest time, I didn’t date at all because I thought a life partner and perhaps a family would be zero-sum competition against other goals.

 After graduating college, The Defining Decade finally showed me how I was wrong.
 The right partner would actually be a positive-sum contributor to my life.
 But it wasn’t until last summer’s covid coop-up that I was finally ready to start dating properly.

 I acquired non-gym clothes and grooming habits.
 I got on the apps.
 I read up on how to avoid being a tactless buffoon.
 I then face-palmed thinking about many regretful past interactions in which I had behaved much worse than a tactless buffoon.

 This month’s trip hit home how I need to revise my internal language around romance.
 “Dating and finding a life partner” is logistically but not emotionally accurate.
 I can’t have an intellectual framework motivating me because falling in love is not a to-do list project.

 It sounds so obvious to write that, but it’s also super empowering.
 I’ve put in a lot of work trying and failing to do right in my relationships, career, passion projects, and love life.
 There have been reasonable successes, sure…but I’m very hungry for more.

-Looking forward to connecting more intentionality and feeling to it allgit going forward.
+Excited to connect more intentionality and feeling to it all going forward.